pstoeckle/TUMExam-Scripts/README.md

                      [default: .]

 Options:
-  -d, --driver-name TEXT  Name of the driver  [default: followmeppd] --help                  Show this message and exit.
+  -d, --driver-name TEXT    Name of the driver  [default: followmeppd] -b, --batch-size INTEGER  If you add a batch size, the process will stop
+                            after so many exams and wait for you to continue.You can you this so start all jobs on a printer, then send the next batch, and start these exams on another printer.
+  --help                    Show this message and exit.
 ```

 ### Send Specific Booklets